Welcome to Early Music World, the personal website of music historian, lecturer, broadcaster

 and early music critic Brian Robins.
 On the site you will find a range of articles, interviews and a selection of reviews.

 and Glee Culture in Eighteenth-Century England (2006).
-A second volume of the Marsh Journals will be published on 20 June 2013.
+A second volume of the Marsh Journals was published in July 2013.

 In 1997 he was involved with the launch of Goldberg Early Music Magazine (Spain), remaining a contributor, consultant and member of the Advisory Board

 for every issue until the cessation